 75 A Addis, 'Community and Jurisdictional Authority', in G Handl, J Zekoll and P Zumbansen (eds), Beyond Territoriality (Martinus Nijhoff Publishers 2012) 20.
 It is pointed out that the very fact that its members do not know each other has been used to discredit the notion of international community.
-See R Pierik and W Werner, 'Introduction', in R Pierik and W Werner (eds) Cosmopolitanism in Context: Perspectives from International Law and Political Theory (CUP 2010) 9-10 (citing the critique of cosmopolitanism that 'humanity as a whole is too large and abstract to evoke genuine passions of unity, loyalty and obligation').
+See R Pierik and W Werner, 'Introduction', in R Pierik and W Werner (eds), Cosmopolitanism in Context: Perspectives from International Law and Political Theory (CUP 2010) 9-10 (citing the critique of cosmopolitanism that 'humanity as a whole is too large and abstract to evoke genuine passions of unity, loyalty and obligation').

-international community, and have attached particular legal consequences to the characterization of norms as international community norms.
+interests that prevail over individual state interests.
+Implicit in this definition is that the international community may escape the requirement of strict state consent.
+From a positivistic point of view, this is problematic.
+Positivists, however, have been able to reconstruct a consent-based international community and have attached particular legal consequences to the characterization of norms as international community norms.
 These consequences do not necessarily include the exercise of unilateral jurisdiction, however.
-Moreover, the 'positivist' international community is partial one that may include common values and interests to which states have given their explicit consent (Section 2.1).
+Moreover, the 'positivist' international community is a partial one that may include common values and interests to which states have given their explicit consent (Section 2.1).
 Such a limited community may fail to respond to contemporary global governance changes.
-In the face of this failure, global public goods arguments have recently captured the imagination of international legal scholars, and have even been invoked to justify unilateral jurisdiction in respect of global problems (Section 2.2).
+In the face of this failure, global public goods arguments have recently captured the imagination of international legal scholars and have even been invoked to justify unilateral jurisdiction in respect of global problems (Section 2.2).
 These arguments are fairly convincing from a policy perspective, but it bears notice that they herald a return to naturalism.
 Such naturalism may inevitably fall prey to accusations of subjectivism and hegemonic imposition (Section 2.3), as well as of illegality (Section 2.4).
-It is argued that, ultimately however, there are few, if any alternatives, to natural law - as far as possible in an 'objectivized form' - as a justification for unilateral legal action aimed at furthering cosmopolitan ideals and addressing global governance challenges.
+It is argued that, ultimately however, there are few, if any, alternatives to natural law - as far as possible in an 'objectivized form' - as a justification for unilateral legal action aimed at furthering cosmopolitan ideals and addressing global governance challenges.

-The international community: from naturalism to positivism
+2.1 The international community: from naturalism to positivism

 In international law, the best-known proponent of the international community and its interests is arguably former ICJ judge Bruno Simma, who defined international community interests as a 'consensus according to which respect for certain fundamental values is not to be left to the free disposition of states, individually or inter se, but is recognized and sanctioned by international law as a matter of concern to all states'.
-76 There is an apparent
+There is an apparent tension within this definition, namely between 'consensus' and the negative qualification of 'the free disposition of states', the latter referring to the hallowed principle of consent as the basis of international legal obligation.
+Somehow, an international consensus could crystallize regarding the protection of certain values, even if some individual states do not consent.
+In the dominant positivist paradigm of international law, this approach is problematic as it appears to posit that individual state consent could be overridden by an international consensus of which the precise source remains elusive and which, in essence, is of a natural law character.